dscf/weatherDemo/README.md

-A simple demo of using some technologies.
+A simple demo of weather forecast in Australia.

+Technologies involved:

 Angular

 Bootstrap

 Node.js